 If you are interested in volunteering with CASA as an advocate, you can apply online through the CASA website.
 You will then be contacted by a CASA representative.
 Once your application has been approved, you will undergo an intensive interview process, followed by a background check.

 There are no education requirements.
 You must be at least 21 years of age and not be a current foster parent.
 Training is 39 hours long.
 Most of the training is in person, but some can be completed at home.

 ➡️ Keep reading: Care2Rock Provides Music Lessons and Mentorship to Foster Kids

 How Else Can I Help?

-Volunteering your time as a CASA advocate is a big commitment.
-There are other ways to volunteer, if the time requirements don’t work for you.
-For example, every year CASA organizes a Super Hero Run to benefit the organization.
+Volunteering your time as a CASA advocate is a sizable commitment.
+There are other ways to volunteer, if the time requirements don’t work for you right now.
+For example, every year CASA organizes CASA Superhero Run to benefit the organization.
 Over 3,500 people participate!
 Volunteers are always needed to facilitate this major event.

 @theAustinot would like to know:

 Would you consider being a CASA advocate?